Dev mode — no Cloudflare Access header present. Authenticated as dev@local.

 -name '*.ipk' | xargs ls -lS 2>/dev/null | head -20

-build-manifest.json validation fails (python3 not found on host)
+build-manifest.json validation skipped (python3 not found)

-validate.sh uses python3 to validate JSON against the schema.
-If your host lacks Python 3, run validation from inside the devcontainer:
+validate.sh uses python3 to validate the manifest against the JSON schema.
+If your host lacks Python 3, the validator emits a [SKIP] notice and continues without that check.
+The other four assertions still run.

 Validate output paster — available in Wave 2D (ValidateOutputPaster lab="lab02")